 ~ @kei_pirata

-Diving in deeper, Bad Bunny mentions Hawaii during his performance.
-This can speak to the problematic and archaic infrastructure of power lines across the U.S. and to how electrical companies’ negligence has caused so many fires and the loss of lives and communities.
+Diving in deeper to that Hawaii mention and it can be applied to the problematic and archaic infrastructure of power lines across the U.S. and how electrical companies’ negligence has caused so many fires and the loss of lives and communities.
 From Lahaina to Altadena, and the Camp and Woolsey fires, and that’s just naming a few.

 It was a nod to the strength and resilience of the Puerto Rican people.